-See [16] for a proof of the above lemma.
 Similar simplifications of axiom G can be found.

-Using the properties given by Lemma 6.2 the process identities mentioned in the introduction can easily be proven.
+Using the properties in the lemma above the process identities mentioned in the introduction can easily be proven.
 Returning to the processes E_1 and E_6

 Soundness of the theory AX_p for strong probabilistic bisimilarity and of the theory AX_p^b for rooted branching probabilistic bisimilarity is straightforward.